 3 Local Ways to Reduce, Reuse, and Recycle

 Green Family Festival

 We Coloradans love our festivals, but they can create a flood of waste.
 Each year, Slow Food Nations food festival invites people to connect with farmers, chefs, and speakers, and sample food.
-They work to reduce the environmental impact of the festival by using compostable and recyclable supplies, setting up water refill stations, and hosting a Zero Waste Family Meal on the last night, made up of food leftovers turned into a feast by renowned chefs.
+They work to reduce the environmental impact of the festival by using compostable and recyclable supplies, setting up water refill stations, and hosting a Zero Waste Family Meal on the last night, with a feast of dishes, made by renowned chefs, from festival food leftovers.

 Reuse: Art Supplies

 ReCreative Denver saves unwanted and gently-used craft and art supplies from entering the waste stream.
 As an added bonus, the paper, yarn, paint, fabric, shells, buttons, and any other supply you might need for kids’ art or school projects are made available for purchase at 50 to 75 percent off.
 ReCreative is also a community art center where kids and grownups can drop in for art-making in the Kids’ Marketplace, Tuesday through Sunday from 10 a.m. to 4 p.m. for a $5 donation.

 Not ready to set up your own backyard compost?
 If your city government doesn’t offer curbside composting service, check out Rocky Mountain Composting, Alpine Waste, and Compost Colorado to see if they service your area.